What are the most important things to know about Prezcobix?

 How should I take Prezcobix?

 Prezcobix comes in tablet form.
 Each tablet contains:

 Take Prezcobix according to your health care provider’s instructions.

-Take Prezcobix once a day with food.
+Take Prezcobix by mouth with food.

 Always take Prezcobix in combination with other HIV medicines.

 If you take too much Prezcobix, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Prezcobix, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss aof Prezcobix, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.